Fred Allen: "Feud" with Jack Benny

-Good friends in real life, Fred Allen and Jack Benny inadvertently hatched a running gag in 1937 when a child prodigy, violinist Stuart Canin, gave a very credible performance on the Allen show, inspiring an Allen wisecrack about "a certain alleged violinist" who should hide in shame over his poor playing.
+Good friends in real life, Fred Allen and Jack Benny inadvertently hatched a running gag in 1937 when a child prodigy, the violinist Stuart Canin, gave a very credible performance on the Allen show and inspired an Allen wisecrack about "a certain alleged violinist" who should hide in shame over his poor playing.
 Allen often mentioned his show-business friends on the air ("Mr. Jacob Haley of Newton Highlands, Massachusetts" was Allen's way of saying hello to his pal Jack Haley), and on the Canin broadcast Allen knew Benny would be listening.
 Benny, according to Allen biographer Taylor, burst out laughing, then responded in kind on his own program.
 The rivalry gag went on for a decade and convinced some fans that the two comedians really were blood enemies.

 The Allen-Benny feud was the longest-playing, best-remembered dialogic running gag in classic radio history.
-The gag even pushed toward a boxing match between the two comedians and the promised event was a sellout, though the match never occurred.
-The pair even appeared together in films, including Love Thy Neighbor (1940) and It's in the Bag!
-(1945), Allen's only starring vehicle, also featuring William Bendix, Robert Benchley, and Jerry Colonna.
-He also starred with Oscar Levant in 20th Century-Fox's anthology film O. Henry's Full House, in The Ransom of Red Chief.
+The gag even pushed toward a boxing match between the two comedians and the promised event was a sellout, but the match never occurred.
+The pair even appeared together in two films, Love Thy Neighbor (1940) and It's in the Bag!
+(1945).

 Some of the feud's highlights involved Al Boasberg, who is credited with helping Benny refine his character into what may have been America's first stand-up comedian.
 Boasberg was well known behind the scenes as a top comedy writer and script doctor, but he seldom received recognition in public.
 He worked, uncredited, on many films (including the Marx Brothers' hits A Night at the Opera and A Day at the Races).
 Steaming mad because of his long battles for recognition, Boasberg was said to have delivered a tirade that ended up (in slightly altered form) in an Allen-Benny feud routine: